One product. Three doors.

 1. You visit one of the three domains.
 Each has two independent DNS authorities serving the same records, so losing one DNS provider does not unresolve the name.

-2. On glassbreak.io your request lands at Fastly, which health-checks both AWS Lambda and Scaleway Functions and routes you to whichever is healthy.
+2. On glassbreak.io your request lands at Fastly, which health-checks both the AWS and Scaleway boxes and routes you to whichever is healthy.
 On glassbreak.cloud and glass-break.com you connect directly — no CDN in between.

 What survives